AlissaSabre/Alissa.UniDic-CWJ.binary/Readme.md

 If you want to reproduce the nuget package(s) by yourself now, follow the steps below.
 1. Clone this repository.
 2. Visit the official UniDic website [https://unidic.ninjal.ac.jp] and download the version 2.3.0 of "UniDic CWJ analysis dictionary for the morphological analizer MeCab" (解析用現代書き言葉 UniDic) by agreeing to the license terms, and save the zip archive file (unidic-cwj-2.3.0.zip) in a handy location.
-3. Extract the following nine files from the zip archive and copy them into the folder `UniDicCWJ`.
+3. Extract the following nine files from the zip archive and copy them into the folder `UniDic-CWJ`.
     - `AUTHORS`
     - `BSD`
     - `COPYING`